ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 - Ansible, Inc. (originally AnsibleWorks, Inc.) was the company founded in 2013 by DeHaan, Timothy Gerla, and Saïd Ziouani to commercially support and sponsor Ansible.

-- Red Hat acquired Ansible in October 2015
+- Red Hat acquired Ansible in October 2015.
+Legal note: Ansible is a registered trademark of Red Hat / IBM and is GPLv2 licensed without copyright assignment.

 ---
 # Idempotency